Fortune Global 500

 The Fortune Global 500, also known as Global 500, is an annual ranking of the top 500 corporations worldwide as measured by revenue.
 The list is compiled and published annually by Fortune magazine.
+It was first published in 1955.

 Methodology

-Until 1989, it listed only non–United States industrial corporations under the title "International 500" while the Fortune 500 contained and still contains exclusively United States corporations.
+Until 1989, Global 500 listed only non–United States industrial corporations under the title "International 500" while the Fortune 500 contained and still contains exclusively United States corporations.
 In 1990, United States companies were added to compile a truly global list of top industrial corporations as ranked by sales.
 Since 1995, the list has had its current form, listing also top financial corporations and service providers by revenue.

 Several inconsistencies exist in Fortunes ranking of cities with the most Fortune 500 headquarters.
 On June 3, 2011, the Atlanta Business Chronicle stated examples of Fortune including regional headquarters for some cities, excluding regional headquarters for other cities and in some cases excluding headquarters that are physically located inside a city limit.

 Geographical distribution

 Since 2001, there has been significant change in the geographical distribution of the companies in the Global 500 rankings.
-Most of this growth is accounted for by a rapid increase in the number of Chinese Global 500 companies, of which there were 135 by 2021, increasing from only 10 in 2001.
-The share of European-based companies declined, from 158 to 143, over the same period.
+Most of this growth is accounted for by a rapid increase in the number of Chinese Global 500 companies, of which there were 116 by 2026, increasing from only 10 in 2001.
+The number of European-based companies declined, from 158 to 123, over the same period, as well as Japanese-based companies of which there were about 107 in the ranking in 2000 to now only 40 in 2026.

+Fortune Global 500 list of 2026

+The following is the list of Top 10 companies in 2026: